Bounds on the conditional and average treatment effect with unobserved confounding factors: Numerical experiments

-Table~\ref{tab:coverage} summarizes the empirical average of $\what\tau^-$, $\what\sigma_{\tau^-}$, $\what\tau^+$, and $\what\sigma_{\tau^+}$, the empirical standard deviation of $\what\tau^-$ and $\what\tau^+,$ and the empirical coverage probability of the confidence interval $\what{\operatorname{CI}}_{\tau}$ in \eqref{eq:ci4ate} for the true ATE based on 2000 simulations.
+Table~\ref{tab:coverage} summarizes the empirical performance of the \texttt{xgboost} implementation based on 500 simulations.
 As expected, the average lower bound estimator $\what\tau^-$ is close to the true ATE, while the average upper bound estimator $\what\tau^+$ is higher than the true ATE to account for unmeasured confounding.
-The estimators of the standard errors of $\what\tau^-$ and $\what\tau^+$ are fairly accurate when $n\ge 400$.
+The estimators of the standard errors of $\what\tau^-$ and $\what\tau^+$ are fairly accurate when $n\ge 1000$.
 When $n$ is small, they slightly underestimate the true standard errors.
-The empirical coverage probability of the confidence interval is conservative because of unobserved confounding.
-As the unobserved confounding introduces upward bias, the lower bound $\tau^-\approx \tau,$ and we expect that the coverage probability of the confidence interval of $\tau$ is close to 97.5\% for large $n$, which the simulation results in Table~\ref{tab:coverage} confirm.
+The empirical coverage probability of the confidence interval of ATE is conservative because of unobserved confounding.
+As the unobserved confounding introduces upward bias, the lower bound $\tau^-\approx \tau,$ and we expect that the coverage probability of the confidence interval of $\tau$ is close to 97.5\% for large $n$, which is confirmed by the simulation results in Table~\ref{tab:coverage}.